 You have been mulling over whether you should visit Iran or not, you have decided to start planning your trip to modern Persia, you applied for Iran visa.
 Once you have enjoyed what the country has to offer, don’t forget to buy some Iran souvenirs to bring back home as gifts.

-Some gifts are expensive, like the Persian carpets, but don’t worry, in such cases you can pay with your credit card as they usually do the transactions through the shops in Dubai that most have.
+Some gifts are expensive, like the Persian carpets, but don’t worry, in such cases, you can pay with your credit card as they usually do the transactions through their shops in Dubai.

 Are you still wondering what kind of Iran souvenirs you can buy as a gift?
 Get inspired from our Iran shopping guide.

 Iranian carpets are very famous, both the handmade and the factory ones, this is why it’s something to consider when you are gift shopping in Iran for your relatives and close friends.
 If you are aiming at a quality product for a very nice present, for example, Kashan rugs are famous for their quality, keep in mind that it’s going to be a bit expensive.

 Whenever you can, ask locals where it’s the best place to find rugs, for both quality and price.
 For example, the bazaar around Imam Square in Isfahan has many carpet shops, but they are way over-priced and the quality is not always the best.
 You can bargain the price but still, it’s famous for being a bit of a rip-off place.
 Ask your guide or friends where you can find good deals.

 When looking for the right rug among the many at an Iranian carpet shop, it can be hard to choose.
 Here are some things I would recommend you keep in mind, especially if you are buying an expensive handmade Persian carpet.